(our only cover)

 The Led Zeppelin version was not credited to Holmes.
 Page used the title, penned a new set of lyrics, and changed enough of the melody to escape a plagiarism lawsuit from Holmes — the song’s arrangement, however, remained markedly similar to the version performed by The Yardbirds the previous year.While Holmes took no action at the time, he did later contact Page in regards to the matter.
 Page had not replied as of 2001.
 In June 2010 Holmes filed a lawsuit in United States District Court, alleging copyright infringement and naming Page as a co-defendant.
 The 2012 live album Celebration Day attributes the song to “Page; inspired by Jake Holmes”, although the writer’s credit with ASCAP remains unchanged.

 Here is “Dazed And Confused” by Jake Holmes from his 1967 album, The Above Ground Sound of Jake Holmes.
 The Yardbirds saw Jake perform this and Jimmy Page bought the album at Bleeker Bob’s the next day.

-*Actually the origin of the violin bow can be seen here in this YouTube video of The Creation playing their excellent “Making Time” in 1966.
-(The bow comes out at 1:40)
+*I believe the origin of the violin bow can be seen in this YouTube video of The Creation playing their excellent “Making Time” in 1966.
+(Eddie Phillips brings the bow out at 1:40)